pwright/skupper-example-message-broker/README.md

 ## Step 2: Log in to your clusters

 The methods for logging in vary by Kubernetes provider.
-Find the instructions for your chosen provider or providers and use them to authenticate and establish access for each console session.
+Find the instructions for your chosen providers and use them to authenticate and establish access for each console session.
 See the following links for more information:

 * [Minikube](https://skupper.io/start/minikube.html#logging-in)
 * [Amazon Elastic Kubernetes Service (EKS)](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html)